marcosrjjunior/hono-boilerplate/README.md

 Thanks for the simplicity of hono you can basically structure your project in a way that fits your situation.

-This core of this project is all under the `/app` directory, where I'm using only JS, none of the files there are mentioned hono.
-That means if in some weird scenario you need to move away from hono, you can just copy the app directory and make the requests to the cases accordinly.
+This core of this project is all under the `/app` directory, where I'm using only JS, none of the files there are related to hono.
+That means, if for some unexpected reason/scenario you need to move away from hono, you can just copy the app directory and make the requests to the cases accordinly.

 </details>